 Now Facebook has decided to enter the crypto field.
-This is potentially an extremely “bomb” novelty.
+It is potentially an extremely “bomb” novelty.

-Because Zuckerberg’s firm estimates social trends, it can remain not only competitive, but also at the very top of Internet companies.
+Because Zuckerberg’s firm estimates social trends, it can remain competitive and at the very top of Internet companies.

-Entering the cryptocurrencies at least signals confidence that the cryptocurrencies have a future, and that is good news for the industry.
+Entering the cryptocurrencies at least signals confidence that the cryptocurrencies have a future, which is good news for the industry.

-Although the release of a new crypto has not yet been officially announced, there is a lot of information about the new Libra crypto currency.
+Although the release of new crypto has not yet been officially announced, there is a lot of information about the new Libra cryptocurrency.

-First of all, it is important to say that this is the so-called stable coin.
+First of all, it is essential to say that this is the so-called stable coin.

 Facebook makes a libra coin for a simple reason.
 Its main goal is usefulness.

-Although it is amazing for investors to be able to earn enormous profits, huge volatility is not good for practical use.
+Although it is fantastic for investors to earn enormous profits, huge volatility is not suitable for practical use.

 Especially merchants cannot afford to accept a currency that can lose up to 90% of its value.
 That’s why Facebook chooses a stable coin.

-The libra crypto will be built on different currencies and will therefore have its own, specific and stable value.
+The libra crypto will be built on different currencies and will have its own specific and stable value.

-It is thanks to the combination of different national currencies that the stability of the coin will be further enhanced.
+Thanks to the combination of different national currencies, the stability of the coin will be further enhanced.

 If the dollar were to fall but the euro would only grow, the pound would better maintain its stability.

-The libra should be covered with the libra reserve.
-This will basically be a fund where money will be deposited to cover the value of the libra.
+The Libra should be covered with the libra reserve.
+This will be a fund where money will be deposited to cover the value of the Libra.
 This results in low volatility and allegedly low inflation.

-Blockchain libras will appear to be open-source, which is extremely important because Facebook makes it clear that it is willing to adhere to industry-wide standards.
+Blockchain Libras will appear to be open-source, which is extremely important because Facebook clarifies that it is willing to adhere to industry-wide standards.

-Fb libra Crypto is based on two social pillars, namely open-source technology and decentralized nature of cryptos.
+Fb libra Crypto is based on two social pillars: open-source technology and the decentralized nature of cryptos.

 However, it is not yet clear how decentralization will be.
-Whitepaper is not announced yet and then we will be wiser.
-Meanwhile, it seems likely that the currency will be represented by many large corporations.
+A whitepaper is not announced previously, and then we will be wiser.
+Meanwhile, it seems likely that many large corporations will represent the currency.

-The interest of the corporate sphere is truly enormous.
+The interest in the corporate sphere is genuinely enormous.
 So many companies will work with Facebook.